OCA/l10n-netherlands/l10n_nl_postcodeapi/README.rst

 This module depends on the standard Odoo module base_address_extended, which will split up the street field into separate fields for street name and number.

+It now also depends on l10n_nl_country_states, to provide the names of the provinces, that will be added to the res_country_state model.

 You also need to have the 'pyPostcode' Python library by Stefan Jansen installed (https://pypi.python.org/pypi/pyPostcode).